alibaba/clusterdata/cluster-trace-v2018/README.md

 As part of the Alibaba Open Cluster Trace Program, a new version of cluster trace, `cluster-trace-v2018`, is released this year.
 The trace is sampled from one of our production clusters.
 Similar to the trace from 2017, there are both online services (aka long running applications, LRA) and batch workloads colocated in every machine in the cluster.
 Over the past year, the scale of colocation of online services and batch workloads have greatly increased resulting in the improvement of our overall resource utilization.

 The colocated workloads are managed by the coordination of two schedulers, Sigma for online services and Fuxi for batch workloads.
-The figure below depicts the architecture of Sigma and Fuxi coloation.
+The figure below depicts the architecture of Sigma and Fuxi colocation.

 ![Sigma-Fuxi-Colocation](./sigma-fuxi-collocation.jpg)